txn2/txeh/README.md

 **txeh** was initially built as a golang library to support [kubefwd](https://github.com/txn2/kubefwd), a Kubernetes port-forwarding utility utilizing [/etc/hosts] heavily, to associate custom hostnames with multiple local loopback IP addresses and remove these entries when it terminates.

 A computer's [/etc/hosts] file is a powerful utility for developers and system administrators to create localized, custom DNS entries.
-This small go library and utility were developed to encapsulate the complexity of working with /etc/hosts by providing a simple interface for adding and removing entries in a [/etc/hosts] file.
+This small go library and utility were developed to encapsulate the complexity of working with [/etc/hosts] directly by providing a simple interface for adding and removing entries in a [/etc/hosts] file.

 ## txeh Utility